raipc/atsd-jdbc/README.md

 The JDBC driver provides a convenient way to query the Axibase Time Series Database via SQL.

-Internal communication is implemented by means of transferring results in CSV format via HTTP or HTTPS protocols.
+Internal communication is implemented by transferring results in CSV format via HTTP or HTTPS protocols.
 See the [SQL API Documentation](https://github.com/axibase/atsd/tree/master/api/sql#overview) for a description of the query syntax and examples.

 ## JDBC URL